HardlyDifficult/Tutorials/Outline.md

 <details><summary>How</summary>

- - Right click in "Hierarchy" and "Create Empty"
+ - Right click in 'Hierarchy' and 'Create Empty'.
- - Rename to 'Platform'
+ - Rename to "Platform".
- - Ensure the transform is at defaults for both the Platform and the sprite 'spritesheet_ground_72' (position 0, rotation 0, scale 1)
+ - Ensure the transform is at defaults (position 0, rotation 0, scale 1) for both the Platform and the sprite "spritesheet_ground_72".

 <img src="http://i.imgur.com/FAkZf1H.png" width=50% />

- - Drag and drop the sprite onto 'Platform' (it should appear indented under 'Platform')
+ - Drag and drop the sprite onto "Platform" (it should appear indented under "Platform")

  <img src="http://i.imgur.com/XOve0Ap.png" width=50% />